 Use

-in components to access localized stringsimport {useTranslations} from 'next-intl'; function About() { const t = useTranslations('About'); return <h1>{t('title')}</h1>; }
+useTranslationsin components to access localized stringsimport {useTranslations} from 'next-intl'; function About() { const t = useTranslations('About'); return <h1>{t('title')}</h1>; } -

 For complex content structures, use

-to load translation objectsimport { useLocale } from "next-intl"; export default function Header() { const locale = useLocale(); const t = getI18n(locale); } return ( <div> {t.services.items.map((service, index) => ( <Card key={index}> {service.description} </Card> ))} </div> )
+getI18n(locale)to load translation objectsimport { useLocale } from "next-intl"; export default function Header() { const locale = useLocale(); const t = getI18n(locale); } return ( <div> {t.services.items.map((service, index) => ( <Card key={index}> {service.description} </Card> ))} </div> ) -

 The custom

-component automatically handles language-prefixed routesimport { Link } from "@/i18n/navigation"; <Link href={posts[0].url} className="inline-flex items-center px-6 py-3 rounded-lg bg-blue-600 text-white font-medium hover:bg-blue-700 transition-colors" > Read More → </Link>
+Linkcomponent automatically handles language-prefixed routesimport { Link } from "@/i18n/navigation"; <Link href={posts[0].url} className="inline-flex items-center px-6 py-3 rounded-lg bg-blue-600 text-white font-medium hover:bg-blue-700 transition-colors" > Read More → </Link>

-provides a clean and scalable solution for adding multilingual support to Next.js applications.
+With this setup, next-intl provides a clean and scalable solution for adding multilingual support to Next.js applications.